nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Adding a patient: `patient`

-Adds a person to the address book.
+Adds a patient to the address book.

 Format: `patient n/NAME p/PHONE_NUMBER e/EMAIL [a/AFFLIATED_WITH]…​`